 |Social Orientation||Team Player||Reliable|

-Qualifications/Certifications associated with Interns
+7. Qualifications & Certifications associated with Interns

-Action Verbs for your Intern Resume
+Action Verbs for your Internship Resume

 Professional information of Interns